nikki4944/Final_Project/README.md

 ### Data Transformation and Cleaning

-In this phase, the unneeded columns are dropped, all null rows are dropped and the *lotAreaValue* attribute is normalized by converting all values in hectar units to those in sq. feet.
+In this phase, the unneeded columns are dropped, all null rows are dropped and the *lotAreaValue* attribute is normalized by converting all values in acre units to those in sq. feet.
 Also, all house types other than a condo, single family and townhouse are dropped, since there are too few of them.
 Finally, the transformed and cleaned data is exported to a csv file.
 The code is [here](montgomery-county-sales/transform_data.ipynb).
 The following columns are retained as they are the most important predictors of the sale price:

 * Price - this is the target itself
 * Number of bathrooms